pgadmin-org/pgadmin4/docs/en_US/restore_dialog.rst

 * Use the switches in the **Queries** box to specify the type of statements that should be included in the restore:

-   * Move the switch next to *Include CREATE DATABASE statement* to the *Yes* position to include a command that creates a new database before performing the restore.
+   * Move the switch next to *Include CREATE DATABASE statement* towards right position to include a command that creates a new database before performing the restore.
-   * Move the switch next to *Clean before restore* to the *Yes* position to drop each existing database object (and data) before restoring.
+   * Move the switch next to *Clean before restore* towards right position to drop each existing database object (and data) before restoring.
-   * Move the switch next to *Single transaction* to the *Yes* position to execute the restore as a single transaction (that is, wrap the emitted commands in *BEGIN/COMMIT*).
+   * Move the switch next to *Single transaction* towards right position to execute the restore as a single transaction (that is, wrap the emitted commands in *BEGIN/COMMIT*).
 This ensures that either all the commands complete successfully, or no changes are applied.
 This option implies